Skip to main content

 MetricTypeLabelsDescription

-rest_responses_totalCounterendpoint, method, statusTotal number of REST responses.
+rest_responses_totalCounterendpoint, method, statusTotal number of REST responses by route, method, and status code.
 Increased for every response the server sends.

-rest_responses_fail_totalCounterendpoint, method, statusREST responses that returned a non-2xx status.
+rest_responses_fail_totalCounterendpoint, methodREST responses that returned a 5xx status.

-Use rest_responses_total to track request rates and error ratios.
-Use rest_responses_duration_seconds to compute percentile latencies (p50, p95, p99) per endpoint.
+Use actian_vectorai_rest_responses_total to track request rates and error ratios.
+Use actian_vectorai_rest_responses_duration_seconds to compute percentile latencies (p50, p95, p99) per endpoint.

 These metrics track gRPC call volume and latency.